Alexandra Hills

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Alexandra Hills has 111 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together facilitate 1,295 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 185 meters from the nearest stop.
+These stops are served by 17 different routes that together facilitate 1,057 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 185 meters from the nearest stop.
+Most residents commute outward due to its residential nature, and cars remain the dominant mode of transport at 92%.
+On average, there are 1.7 vehicles per dwelling in Alexandra Hills, which is higher than the regional average.
+According to the 2021 Census, 13.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport